 In most car accident cases, you start by filing a claim with the other driver’s insurance company.
 These insurers are notorious for rejecting claims, even those that are lawful and supported by evidence.
-The insurance company may deny your claim on the grounds that the accident was partly your fault, or that your injuries are not severe.
-If the insurer does make an offer on your claim, it is likely to be far lower than what is necessary to fully compensate you.
+The insurance company may deny your claim on the grounds that the accident was partly your fault or that your injuries are not severe.
+If the insurer does make an offer on your claim, it is likely to be far lower than necessary to fully compensate you.

 Insurance companies are less likely to attempt unfair tactics when a claimant is represented by a Norfolk car accident attorney.
 Mr. Hoen will fight for the compensation you deserve, and he has the extensive trial experience to take the matter to court when it becomes necessary to protect your interests.